 Criteria Description Limited Commission Full Commission Regional Division Lower Cost of Implementation The costs of implementing each model are associated with the complexity and the size of the organizations proposed.
 Operating Cost Efficiency Operating costs and efficiencies relate to how much a transit agency will spend, but more importantly how effectively those dollars are allocated to services throughout the region.
 Financial Decision Making Financial decision making refers to decisions leading to transit operating and capital costs, and decisions regarding how to generate the necessary funding, and ability to secure budget approvals.
 Potential for Ongoing Financial Support The potential for ongoing financial support to fund the necessary investment to build and maintain a transit network which offers seamless travel within Niagara, while also supporting connections with GO Transit services.

-No alignment Little alignment Somewhat aligned Well aligned Strongly aligned
+Well aligned